Postgraduate study

 Part-time and full-time options

-Full-time students on the programme take these courses in one year.
-Part-time students take the same courses as full-time students, over either two or three years:
+Full-time students on the programme complete their full credit requirements in one year.
+Part-time students take the same number of courses as full-time students, over two years:

-You can also study towards a Postgraduate Certificate or Postgraduate Diploma.
+You can also study towards a Postgraduate Certificate or Postgraduate Diploma:

 Find out more about compulsory and optional courses